Skip to content

 }

-When excludeIndex() returns true, the record will be skipped during indexing.
+Return true and the record is skipped.
 This applies to both bulk builds (lens:build) and automatic syncs via observers.

-During the build process, ElasticLens calls excludeIndex() on each Base Model record.
-If it returns true:
+During builds, ElasticLens calls excludeIndex() on each record.
+When it returns true:

-• The record is skipped and no index entry is created
+• The record is skipped, no index entry created

-• The build state is marked as skipped (not failed)
+• Build state is marked as skipped (not failed)

-• If the record was previously indexed, the stale index entry will remain until the next full build or manual cleanup
+• If the record was previously indexed, the stale entry remains until the next full build

-When you add or change excludeIndex() conditions on an existing model, previously indexed records that now meet the exclusion criteria will still have index entries.
-Run a full rebuild to clean them up:
+When you add or change excludeIndex() conditions, previously indexed records that now qualify for exclusion still have entries.
+Run a full rebuild:

 Terminal window